neelsmith/ancsci/S20/ghpages/quizzes/index.md

 3. [Manuscript transmission](manuscripts/).
 Available on Moodle.
 5. [Names and dates](names-dates/).
 Available on Moodle.
 4. [Using a table of rising times](rising-times/).
 Available on Moodle.
-7. The precession of the equinoxes
+7. The precession of the equinoxes: see [review video](http://shot.holycross.edu/courses/science/S20//videos/precession.mp4).
+Available on Moodle.